PacketStream logo white

 If I had to put it in one sentence, it would sound something like this: PacketStream is lean and its pricing impressive enough to attract, but the company seems to be on life support.

 If your proxy needs are simple – I’d consider PacketStream as an option.
-Once it manages to fix the traffic overcounting issue, the provider will once again become the best entry option to try out residential proxies, save for perhaps Smartproxy and IPRoyal.
-Just make sure you don’t need SOCKS5 or city targeting first.
+Once it manages to fix the traffic overcounting issue, the provider will once again become a strong entry option to try out residential proxies, save for perhaps Dataimpulse, Smartproxy, or IPRoyal.
+Just make sure you don’t need city targeting first.

 If you’re an enterprise… I would hold off on PacketStream.
 The provider’s proxy pool is too small and its customer service too inefficient to ensure a satisfactory experience.
 Today, I’d go for Oxylabs or Bright Data.